 Turn the cleaning rotor so that the ends line up with the cut away parts of the filter cage and remove the cleaning rotor from the filter.
+As shown below (left).

-Using a high pressure hose blast water through the hole in the top of the cleaning rotor to remove detritus.
+If the jets appear blocked or excessively dirty - Using a high-pressure hose blast water through the hole in the top of the cleaning rotor to remove detritus.